 If your child has cerebral palsy that was caused by medical malpractice or medical negligence, then you may be able to file a legal claim against the person or persons responsible for their condition.
 This may include filing a lawsuit against the doctor(s), nurses, hospital, and/or any other medical professionals who failed to meet the standard of care for prenatal and postnatal care, or for labor and delivery.

 In Canada, a birth trauma lawyer can help you determine if you have a potential claim against the healthcare providers involved in your baby’s care.
-The process starts with a free consultation, where your cerebral palsy lawyers will listen to your story and inform you of your legal rights and options for moving forward with a cerebral palsy case in Canada.
+The process starts with a free consultation, where your Canada cerebral palsy lawyers near you will listen to your story and inform you of your legal rights and options for moving forward with a cerebral palsy case in Canada.

 The Cerebral Palsy lawyer will then begin an investigation to determine if there was negligence in your case, and if so, whether that negligence caused harm to your baby.
 To answer these questions, the birth trauma attorney will obtain the medical records for your pregnancy, delivery, and post-birth hospitalization.
 A Cerebral Palsy lawyer will then carefully review and analyze these records to determine if your child’s cerebral palsy could have been caused by birth trauma or another form of medical negligence.

 If a healthcare professional involved in your or your baby’s care committed medical malpractice, then you may be able to obtain compensation.
 While money cannot make your family whole again, it can help to fund the best medical treatment and services for your child.
 Damages in a birth injury claim may include compensation for the cost of future care, lost earning capacity or loss of income, pain and suffering, loss of the ability to form an interdependent relationship, and for the parents’ time and expenses.